GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/r2dbc.md

-# Connecting to SQL Server using R2DBC
+# Connecting to Cloud SQL using R2DBC

 ## Setup and Usage